 Definition of firewall policies can be made from: Firewall ‣ Packet filtering.

-- Traffic from internal networks to Zentyal (example: allow access to the file server from the local network).
+- Filtering rules from internal networks to Zentyal (example: allow access to Zentyal’s file server from the local network).

-- Traffic from external networks to Zentyal (example: allow the mail server to receive messages from the Internet).
+- Filtering rules from external networks to Zentyal (example: allow any host in the Internet to access a webpage served by Zentyal).

 Studying the image above, you can determine which section you will need depending on the type of traffic you want to control in the firewall.
 The arrows only signal the source and destination, naturally, all the traffic must go though Zentyal’s firewall in order to be processed.
 For example, the arrow Internal Networks which goes from LAN 2 to Internet, means that one of the LAN hosts is the source and the host in the Internet is the destination, but the connection will be processed by Zentyal, which is the gateway for that host.